-- Continue the exercises as instructed by Physical Therapy. - You may take a shower the day after surgery. - Wash your hands before touching the dressing or incision area. - Do not sit on armless chairs-you need to use the arms to assist you to a standing position from sitting. - Check with your provider before driving.
+- Continue the exercises as instructed by Physical Therapy. - You may take a shower the day after surgery. - Wash your hands before touching the dressing or incision area. - Do not cross your legs at your knees or ankles. - Do not bend more than 90 degrees at your hip.
+If you bend your hip more than 90 degrees, your hip could dislocate. - Do not sit on low stools or chairs. - Do not sit on armless chairs-you need to use the arms to assist you to a standing position from sitting. - Check with your provider before driving.